Best Smoker Grill Combo

-The divide and conquer cooking system lets you cook different foods at different heights and different temperatures.
+The divide-and-conquer cooking system lets you cook different foods at different heights and different temperatures.
 The heat deflector system and the solid construction make sure that heat stays inside and makes it easier to maintain temperature for long periods of time, making this especially convenient for low and slow cooking sessions.

-The unit sports excellent build quality, has side shelves on either side, and has an integrated thermometer.
+The unit sports excellent build quality, has side shelves on either side and has an integrated thermometer.
 A cast iron top vent makes airflow management easy.
 The functionality of the unit can be enhanced dramatically in many ways with the many accessories on offer.
 For example, you can get a smart temperature control and monitoring attachment for full remote control through their mobile app, a sear plate for fast and easy searing, additional probe thermometers, and pizza-making accessories including the Dojoe cast-aluminum pizza accessory, the deep-dish ceramic pizza stone, and a pizza cutter.
-Kamado Joe keeps advancing their grills with features that make it easier to use.
+Kamado Joe keeps advancing their grills with features that make them easier to use.
 That’s why we like them.

 Understanding a Smoker Grill Combo

 A grill and a smoker are two fundamentally different pieces of equipment, designed to serve very different purposes.
 A grill is meant to produce high heat and cook food quickly.
 If you want to cook a cut of meat quickly, develop grill marks, and create good searing and color, a grill is the right device for you.
 Typically, these reach temperatures of up to 700F+ rapidly and maintain these high temperatures with ease.